Programs & Events

 PA Renaissance Fair Reading Program

 For ages 18 & under Exploring the Renaissance culminates in free admission to the PA Ren Faire on August 19 or 20th.
-Forms available at the library.
-Complete the requirements & submit to Laurie by 7/18.
+Enjoy the faire!

 Contact: Laurie Doan: 610.688.7092 x200, Ldoan@ccls.org